 Yes, it is possible to have a Hydrafacial and Microdermabrasion treatment done together.
 However, this should only be done under the guidance of a skincare professional and only after careful consideration of your skin type, skin concerns, and medical history.

-In some cases, combining the two treatments may result in enhanced results, as the Hydrafacial can provide deep hydration and nourishment to the skin, while the Microdermabrasion can help to improve the texture and appearance of the skin.
+In some cases, combining the two treatments may result in enhanced results, as the Hydrafacial can provide deep hydration and nourishment to the skin, while the Microdermabrasion is also help to improve the texture and appearance of the skin.